By Suzanne Greenberg

 Lesson Plans chronicles the lives of three California families who have chosen to homeschool for different, deeply personal reasons.
 Suzanne Greenberg weaves her tale through the alternating perspectives of five intertwining characters.
 Patterson is a straight-laced insurance adjuster who has recently discovered both surfing and God and convinces his wife to homeschool their rambunctious twins.
 David is a liberal stay-at-home dad who feels stuck in suburbia and throws his energy into homeschooling his three “ducklings.”
 Wedding photographer Keith has just separated from Beth, a full-time mom struggling to manage her own private chaos.
 And there’s Jennifer, Keith and Beth’s precocious daughter, who copes with severe allergies and doesn’t understand why she’s not attending school and seeing friends like she used to.

 Will homeschooling provide balance and harmony for these families?
-Or will it bring unforseen challenges and stress?
+Or will it bring unforeseen challenges and stress?

 In this captivating and funny debut novel, Suzanne Greenberg looks at the choices parents profess to make on behalf of their children, as well as the unpredictable ways in which new relationships can change our lives.